grpc/proposal/A71-xds-fallback.md

 the client to fail RPCs for a short period of time.
 Note that this can happen only when the primary and fallback server use different resource names.

-This will be addressed by moving the CDS and EDS watchers to the xDS resolver.
+This will be addressed in a subsequent gRFC by moving the CDS and EDS watchers to the xDS resolver.

-## Other approaches considered:
+## Rationale

+The following subsections describe various alternatives we considered.

-### Unconditionally perform fallback when xDS control plane becomes unreachable
+### Perform fallback based only on xDS server reachability

 In this scenario, XdsClients discard cached resources and fetch new resources from the fallback server as soon as xDS server becomes unreachable.
+This was rejected because it would cause us to fallback even when everything is cached, which is undesirable.

 Pros:
 - No config tears